DOI-USGS/ISIS3/README.md

 packages you need.
 If you were reading the directions above, you've already done this.

-2. Locate the path to your ISIS conda environment.
-Depending on how you installed conda, it may be in `$HOME/.anaconda3/envs/isis3/` or somewhere similar.
-Likewise, your new 'working' environment will then be at `$HOME/.anaconda3/envs/working`.
+2. Locate the path to your conda environments:

+        conda activate
+        echo $CONDA_PREFIX
+        conda deactivate

+You'll probably get a directory that is in your home directory and is named `anaconda3` or `miniconda3` or something similar.
+For the rest of this set of instructions, we'll refer to it as `$HOME/anaconda3` to represent a directory named `anaconda3` in your home directory, but this should be whatever you get from the above echo command.

-3. Copy the ISIS activation and deactivation scripts to your new environment:
+3. Locate the path to your ISIS conda environment:

+        conda activate isis
+        echo $CONDA_PREFIX
+        conda deactivate

+This should probably be `$HOME/anaconda3/envs/isis`.
+You can see that it starts with whatever you got from step 1, and ends in the name of your isis environment, if you followed the installation instructions above, you called that environment 'isis'.

+You can do the same thing to find the path to your new 'working' environment, but in this example, it will be at `$HOME/anaconda3/envs/working`.

+4. Copy the ISIS activation and deactivation scripts to your new environment.
+Please note that the directory names in the instructions below are based on how you installed conda and what you named the 'isis' environment and the 'working' environment.
+You may *not* be able to just copy and paste these instructions directly, they are an example.
+Likewise, if your shell doesn't take the bash syntax in the .sh files, then you may need to select one of the other `env_vars.*` files in the isis directories.

-        cd $HOME/.anaconda3/envs/
+        cd $HOME/anaconda3/envs/
         mkdir -p working/etc/conda/activate.d/
         mkdir -p working/etc/conda/deactivate.d/
-        cp isis3/etc/conda/activate.d/env_vars.sh working/etc/conda/activate.d/env_vars.sh
+        cp isis/etc/conda/activate.d/env_vars.sh working/etc/conda/activate.d/env_vars.sh
-        cp isis3/etc/conda/deactivate.d/env_vars.sh working/etc/conda/deactivate.d/env_vars.sh
+        cp isis/etc/conda/deactivate.d/env_vars.sh working/etc/conda/deactivate.d/env_vars.sh

-Copy the appropriate `env_vars.*` files for your shell, if it isn't the .sh flavor.

-4. Edit the copied activation file to add the ISIS executable directory to the path, by adding this line at the end:
+5. Edit the copied activation file in `$HOME/anaconda3/envs/working/etc/conda/activate.d/` to add the ISIS executable directory to the path, by adding this line at the
+end:

         export PATH=$PATH:$ISISROOT/bin

-Or whatever is appropriate for your shell.
+    Or whatever is appropriate for your shell if you aren't using the .sh file.

-5. Edit the copied deactivation file to remove the path, by adding this line at the end:
+6. Edit the copied deactivation file in `$HOME/anaconda3/envs/working/etc/conda/deactivate.d/` to remove the path, by adding this line at the end:

-        export PATH=`echo -n $PATH | awk -v RS=: -v ORS=: '/isis3/ {next} {print}' | sed 's/:$//'`;`
+        export PATH=`echo -n $PATH | awk -v RS=: -v ORS=: '/isis/ {next} {print}' | sed 's/:$//'`;`

-If your ISIS environment is not called `isis3`, then you need to replace that part in the awk line above.
+    Or whatever is appropriate for your shell if you aren't using the .sh file.
+If your ISIS environment is not called `isis`, then you need to replace that part in the awk line above.
 You can look in the `activate.d/env_vars.sh` file to see what it should be.

-Adding the lines in steps 4 and 5, manually adds the executable directory of the ISIS environment to your path (step 4), and then manually removes it (step 5) on deactivation.
-If you are using some other shell, you may need to use a different syntax to add and remove these elements to your path.
+Adding the lines in steps 5 and 6 manually adds the 'bin/' directory of the ISIS environment to your path (step 4), and then manually removes it (step 5) on deactivation.
+If you are using some other shell, you may need to use a different syntax to add and remove these elements to and from your path.